-The Washington Post Video + Motion Identity
+The Washington Post Motion & Video Identity

 The Washington Post was founded in 1877.
 Its image has transformed and shifted throughout the years, but as its longstanding legacy continued to age and grow, so did the need to preserve a recognizable visual identity.